AC-devB/brussels_transport_DA/README.md

 Key Components:

-* Network Overview (Cards): Total Stops Made, Number of Stations
+* **Network Overview (Cards)**: Total Stops Made, Number of Stations

-* Busiest Stops (Bar Chart): Top 10 stops by activity
+* **Busiest Stops (Bar Chart)**: Top 10 stops by activity

-* Daily Usage (Line Chart): Total stops made by time of day, highlighting peak hours
+* **Daily Usage (Line Chart)**: Total stops made by time of day, highlighting peak hours

-* Transport Type Distribution (Donut Chart): Total scheduled trips per transport type
+* **Transport Type Distribution (Donut Chart)**: Total scheduled trips per transport type

+## [Insights]
+**Rush hour commuting is important.** Daily usage analysis showed clear peaks in the morning and evening, indicating that the network is mainly used for work-related travel.

+**Top stations are network hubs**.
+The analysis pinpointed the busiest stations, showing where the majority of network activity is concentrated.
+This information is important for managing passenger flow.

+**Buses are the most used**.
+Data shows that buses make up the highest percentage of all scheduled trips.